Sean Lawler: Chief of Protocol

-Lawler was sworn in as Chief of Protocol on December 1, 2017, with the rank of Ambassador.
+Lawler was confirmed by the Senate by voice vote on November 16, 2017 and sworn in as Chief of Protocol of the United States on December 1, 2017, with the rank of Ambassador.
 As part of his work, he led the Office of Protocol at the U.S. State Department to welcome visiting dignitaries to the United States.
 He also traveled with the president to facilitate foreign trips.

 In June 2019, Lawler was accused of intimidating behavior towards staff and became the subject of an investigation by the State Department's Office of the Inspector General.
-He was suspended indefinitely on June 24, at which time his deputy, Mary-Kate Fisher, took over as Acting Chief of Protocol.
-Lawler resigned on July 9, 2019.
+He was suspended pending an official investigation on June 24, at which time his deputy, Mary-Kate Fisher, took over as Acting Chief of Protocol.
+Lawler resigned on July 9, 2019 and founded a consulting company, Fortitude Strategies, LLC.

 Personal life

-Lawler was born and raised on the southwest side of Chicago.
-As of 2019, he resides in Maryland.
+Lawler was born and raised on the southwest side of Chicago and graduated from Bogan Computer Technical High School.
+Shortly after graduation, he enlisted in the U.S. Navy.
+He retired from the military in 2011 with the rank of Master Chief Yeoman.
+He earned a Bachelor's Degree in History from University of Maryland Global Campus and resides in Utah.